CMSgov/design-system/COMPONENT_MATURITY.md

 When there are no visual elements to the component.

 #### How to test?
-Verify that the [small and large breakpoints (internal link)](https://design.cms.gov/foundation/layout-grid/responsive-design/?theme=core "CMSDS breakpoints")in the Sketch symbols match the responsive symbols in Sketch.
+Verify that the [small and large breakpoints (internal link)](https://design.cms.gov/foundation/layout-grid/responsive-design/?theme=core "CMSDS breakpoints")in the Sketch symbols match the responsive symbols in code.

 ## Tokens